Theory of Majorana zero modes in unconventional superconductors: Green's functions of -wave superconductors with MZMs

 To obtain Green's functions, in this review, we follow the scattering formalism initially formulated by McMillan \cite{McMillan1968}.
 Within this framework, the retarded Green's functions can be simply obtained by considering a scattering region and appropriately combining incoming and outgoing waves as,

-where the subscript $t$ denotes the transpose operation and $\Psi^{(j)}_{out(in)}$ represents an outgoing (incoming) wave with positive (negative) group velocity; here the label $j=+$ and $j=-$ denote the electron- and hole-like characters of the wavefunction.
+where the subscript $t$ denotes the transpose operation and $\Psi^{(j)}_{out(in)}$ represents outgoing (incoming) waves for electron- and hole-like quasiparticles; here the label $j=+$ and $j=-$ denote the electron- and hole-like characters of the wavefunction.
 In Eqs.\,(\ref{McMillan}), $\Psi^{(j)}_{m}$ and $\tilde{\Psi}^{(j)}_{m}$ represent solutions to the BdG equations defined by

 where $\hat{H}(x,x')$ and $\hat{H}^{t}(x',x)$ are, respectively, BdG and transposed BdG Hamiltonians whose form depends on the respective problem at hand.

 To fully characterize $G^{r}(x,x',E)$, it is necessary to find the coefficients $\alpha_{i}$ and $\beta_{i}$, which is done by employing the equation of motion \cite{mahan2013many,zagoskin}